Heading into London with a toddler? We’ve got you covered.

 Their gigs are now held all over London and the UK at large, but originally started in Brixton.
 Pre-walkers are free to enter although will be ticketed.

-Gambado is a large indoor soft play centre in Chelsea that your kids will absolutely love.
+Gambado is a large indoor soft play centre in Chelsea that’s definitely worth visiting if you’re in London with a toddler.
 As well as dodgems, giant slides and the carousel, there’s an under 2s area, a role play village and sensory areas that will appeal to a large age range and different interests.
 The main playframe is suitable for 1 to 11 year olds.

 There’s a café onsite if you get peckish during your stay and there is also the facility to book and host parties here if you want to make a real event out of it.